How to get the most out of sites like eBay, Shpock, Vinted and Gumtree. What are your rights when using these platforms?

 You will be entitled to return the item within 14 days of delivery if you bought from a business seller.
 You can typically tell if a seller is a professional trader as their profile will include phrases like ‘registered business seller’.

-If you’re buying a second hand item from a private seller then you will have fewer protections.
+If you’re buying an item from a private seller then you will have fewer protections.
 Your only legal rights are to be entitled to expect that an item is described accurately, and that the seller has the right to sell it.

 Read our consumer retail rights guide for more details.